Croft233/MillionaireProblem/README.md

 ## Problem Statement

-Problem

 You have been invited to the popular TV show "Would you like to be a millionaire?".
 Of course you would!

-The rules of the show are simple:_
+The rules of the show are simple:

 Before the game starts, the host spins a wheel of fortune to determine P, the probability of winning each bet.
 You start out with some money: X dollars.